Trung sisters' rebellion: Han counterattack

 her ancestral estates were located; and defeated them several times.
-Increasingly isolated and cut off from supplies, the two women were unable to sustain their last stand and the Chinese captured both sisters in early 43.
-Trắc’s husband, Thi Sách, escaped to Mê Linh, ran to a place called Jinxijiu and was not captured until three years later.
-The rebellion was brought under control by April or May.
-Ma Yuan decapitated Trưng Trắc and Trưng Nhị, and sent their heads to the Han court at Luoyang.
-By the end of 43 AD, the Han army had taken full control over the region by defeating the last pockets of resistance.
-Yuan reported his victories, and added: “Since I came to Jiaozhi, the current troop has been the most magnificent."
+Increasingly isolated and cut off from supplies, the two women were unable to sustain their last stand and the Chinese captured both sisters in early 43 CE.
+Trưng Trắc's husband, Thi Sách, first escaped to Mê Linh, then onward to a place called Jinxijiu and was not captured until three years later.
+The rebellion was brought under control by April or May 43 CE.
+Ma Yuan had Trưng Trắc and Trưng Nhị decapitated, and sent their heads to the Han court at Luoyang.
+By the end of 43 CE, the Han army had taken full control over the region by defeating the last pockets of resistance.
+Yuan reported his victories, and added: "Since I came to Jiaozhi, the current troop has been the most magnificent."